We're showing you content for:

 The first ballot paper will have a list of names and political parties – these are your candidates.
 Choose one candidate by marking ‘X’ next to your choice.
 The candidate who receives more votes than any other candidate will be the winner.
 The winning candidate becomes a Member of the Scottish Parliament (MSP) and will represent your constituency.

 Then you cast a second vote.
-This ballot paper will have a list of political parties as your options. to choose a political party or individual candidate to represent your region.
-You show your choice of political party by marking ‘X’ next to your chosen political party.
+This ballot paper will have a list of political parties and independent candidates as your options.
+You show your choice of political party or independent candidate by marking an ‘X’ next to your choice.
 There are seven regional members for each of the eight electoral regions in Scotland.

 The formula used to calculate the results of regional seats is complicated, even for people who run elections.

-To work out how many regional positions, or ‘seats’, each party wins, the number of votes each party gets in the regional ballot is divided by the number of constituency seats the party has won, then one is added.
+To work out how many regional positions, or ‘seats’, each party wins, the number of votes each party gets in the regional ballot is divided by the total number of seats (constituency and regional) already allocated in that region, plus one.

 One is added so that parties which have not won any constituencies can be included in the calculation for the regional seats.